 For centuries floating gold flecks have been included in extremely expensive drinks.
 A tradition that is also kept alive today by particularly fancy bartenders.
 They have also been used in candy making or to mask the taste of medicine for the wealthy.

 European nobility would also often hold grand banquets during the middle ages where edible gold leaf would commonly be used.
 Some example dishes include sturgeons, carp, ducks, quails and partridges entirely covered by thin gold leaf sheets.
 All of which were served at the banquet of Gian Galeazzo Visconti, The Lord of Milan in 1386 at a banquet celebrating his daughter Violante getting married.

 In more modern times, gold leaf food will be used as much as often for publicity stunts as it is for fine dining.
-In twenty eighteen for example Popeyes launched champagne battered and gold flaked chicken wings to celebrate the opening of their three thousandth store.
+In 2018, for example, Popeyes launched champagne battered and gold flaked chicken wings to celebrate the opening of their three thousandth store.
 Meanwhile, a restaurant in Australia had a giant gold leaf bun hamburger for sale temporarily.

 Gold leaf of high purity karat is perfectly safe to eat for most.
 However, those with hypersensitivity to metal should avoid ingesting it.
 They and everyone else should also avoid lower purity gold leaf as it will not be safe to consume due to potentially toxic impurities being present.

 Whilst genuine edible gold leaf has no discernible taste, that hasn’t prevented it from having popularity that has endured for millennia.
 Whether for spiritual, culinary or status reasons, many people to this day partake in edible gold.